nonoesp/adsk-recharge-2019/README.md

 # Autodesk Recharge 2019

-A two-week sprint playing with Docker, Tensorflow, Webpack, Runway, and much more.
+A two-week sprint playing with Docker, Tensorflow, Webpack, Runway, Refinery, Dynamo, and much more.

 ## docker-pix2pix